Touchpoint: Tools

-A large number of good tools are available to analyze specific touchpoints.
+A number of tools are available to analyze specific touchpoints.
 Yet it is still a challenge to compare all the different contact points.
 New tools – like the Live Experience Tracking (LET) – capture key online and offline touchpoints.
 In addition to frequently examined contact points such as advertising and sponsoring, it also details store visits, sales force and PR contacts.
 Moreover, it collects recommendations received and given (word-of-mouth).
 The result: all touchpoints are in one "currency".

 Neuro-tools

-The increased use of touchpoints across a variety of communication channels has resulted in development of neuroscience and behavioural economics, to advance emotional and experiential consumer connections (Noble, 2016).
+The increased use of touchpoints across a variety of communication channels has resulted in development of neuroscience and behavioral economics, to advance emotional and experiential consumer connections (Noble, 2016).
 Emotional customer connections are prompted by sensory characteristics, with the alignment of touchpoints in order for brands to develop beyond mediocrity.
 An example is herbal essences (a hair product brand), which focuses on the sensorial experience of smell, associating emotionally with indulgence and sensuality (Bailey, 2015).
 Experiential consumer connections aim to create a bond or strong brand association with a consumer through a particular experience.
 Traditionally consumption relates to a goal-orientated activity in which someone purchases a product because it benefits him or her.
 This shopping orientation has been replaced with a strong desire for experiential benefits, affecting consumption emotionally and cognitively.
 This then leads to higher satisfaction and shows more positive loyalty intentions (Shoberiri, Rajaobelina, Duff, & Boivin, 2016).
 Neuro-tools are used to help distinguish which touchpoint were used and why.
 The holistic approach creates a model shift, not only using neuro-tools but also through creating an integrated testing mechanism, which maps out the contribution each touchpoint makes within a campaign and the nature of the touchpoint.
 Implementation of the approach can be modified to fit into typically difficult areas to evaluate.
 These include telecoms and financial services, FMCG brands, fragrance, health and beauty as well as leisure and entertainment.
 This approach is a three step sequence, all relating to the implicit tool.
 The first step is defining the overarching experience, which aims to pinpoint specific goals, helping to differentiate the brand from its competitors at a non-conscious level.
-Secondly it benchmarks specific touchpoints through evaluating them against the experiential template, emphasising the contribution of each touchpoint over the entire experience.
+Secondly it benchmarks specific touchpoints through evaluating them against the experiential template, emphasizing the contribution of each touchpoint over the entire experience.
 Lastly it maps and tracks relative contributions through touchpoints on the experiential template.